Radial perturbations of charged wormholes: Abstract

 \section{Abstract}

 Ellis-Bronnikov wormholes suffer from an unstable radial mode.
 Here we investigate the evolution of the unstable mode(s) for charged wormholes.
-We show that the instability remains in the presence of charge, but exhibits a very fast decrease to zero, suggesting that wormholes that approach a near-extremal metric could be long-lived.
-For so-called supercritical wormholes, two purely imaginary unstable modes merge and continue with degenerate imaginary parts and opposite real parts.
-By analogy, we conjecture an analogous behavior for rotating wormholes.
+We show that the instability remains in the presence of charge, but exhibits a very fast decrease to zero. { We hereby make a full study of the spectrum of the unstable radial modes. } For so-called supercritical wormholes, two purely imaginary unstable modes merge and continue with degenerate imaginary parts and opposite real parts.
+By analogy, we conjecture an analogous behavior for rotating chargeless wormholes.

-\prlsec{Introduction.} In general relativity (GR), traversable Lorentzian wormholes either need an unknown form of matter, so-called exotic matter \cite{Morris:1988cz}, or quantum matter \cite{Blazquez-Salcedo:2020czn,Konoplya:2021hsm,Blazquez-Salcedo:2021udn} in order to violate the energy conditions.
+\prlsec{Introduction.} In general relativity (GR), traversable Lorentzian wormholes either need an unknown form of matter, so-called exotic matter \cite{Morris:1988cz,Visser:1995cc,Ellis:1979bh}, or quantum matter \cite{Blazquez-Salcedo:2020czn,Konoplya:2021hsm,Blazquez-Salcedo:2021udn} in order to violate the energy conditions.
 A simple type of exotic matter is provided by a phantom scalar field.
 Such a phantom field is employed to obtain the well-known Ellis-Bronnikov (EB) wormholes \cite{Ellis:1973yv,Bronnikov:1973fh}.
-Alternative theories of gravity, on the other hand, may allow for the violation of the energy conditions in the gravitational sector and thus do without exotic matter or quantum matter \cite{Kanti:2011jz} (for a review see, e.g., \cite{Lobo:2017cay}).
+Alternative theories of gravity, on the other hand, may allow for the violation of the energy conditions in the gravitational sector and thus do without exotic matter or quantum matter \cite{Kanti:2011jz,Harko:2013yb,Bakopoulos:2021liw} (for a review see, e.g., \cite{Lobo:2017cay}).

 The original EB wormholes are static spherically symmetric solutions.
 However, the inclusion of rotation seems rather relevant from an observational point of view, since rotation is ubiquitous in the universe.
 Rotating EB wormholes were first obtained perturbatively for slow rotation \cite{Kashargin:2007mm,Kashargin:2008pk} and later for rapid rotation \cite{Kleihaus:2014dla,Chew:2016epf}, where, however, closed form solutions have not yet been found \cite{Volkov:2021blw}.